shinbunya/vewutils/examples/channelmodeling/channelpaving/example1/README.md

-# Example 1 in channelmodeling/channelpaving
+# Example 1: Channel Mesh Paving

 This example demonstrates the channel paving process using tools in `adcircutils/channelmodeling`.
 It provides a sample setup to showcase how to model and pave a channel in a background mesh for ADCIRC simulations.